MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-virtual-desktop/landing-zone-citrix/citrix-network-topology-connectivity.md

 - The [Citrix Cloud Connector](https://docs.citrix.com/en-us/citrix-cloud/citrix-cloud-resource-locations/citrix-cloud-connector/technical-details.html#system-requirements) establishes a connection between Citrix Cloud and the resource locations.

 - [Citrix Virtual Delivery Agent (VDA)](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/install-configure/install-vdas.html) is installed on a golden image or target device that hosts apps or desktops.
 This agent can be used to connect to, provision, and orchestrate apps and desktops as persistent or non-persistent machines.
 The VDA is compatible with physical devices or virtual devices, including Windows Server, Windows client, and Linux OS.
 - [Citrix Workspace](https://community.citrix.com/tech-zone/learn/tech-briefs/citrix-workspace) is a cloud service that provides users secure access to information, apps, and other content.
-Citrix Workspace integrates Azure assets and on-premises assets so that users have unified access to all their resources in one location from anywhere, on any device.
+Citrix Workspace integrates Azure assets and on-premises assets so that users have a single point of access to all their resources from any location and on any device.

 ### Optional Citrix components